ferion11/LogosLinuxInstaller/README.md

 ![Step19](/img/step_19.png)

 It's the travis again, using one fake graphical system, so don't worry.
+But if it still bothers you, know that by holding the `Alt` key you can move any window by clicking anywhere on it, so if something similar happens to you, it will be easy to move the window down just by holding `Alt` key on the keyboard while dragging the window using the mouse.

 #### 20- You now have a `LogosBible_Linux_P` folder in your User Home: